-COVID-19 is an infectious disease caused by the most recently discovered coronavirus.
+COVID-19 is the infectious disease caused by the most recently discovered human coronavirus.
 The virus causing COVID-19 is not the same as the coronaviruses that commonly circulate among humans and cause mild illness, such as the common cold.

 What are the symptoms of COVID-19, and how does it spread?

 The most common symptoms of COVID-19 are fever, shortness of breath, and cough.
-Some may also experience aches and pains, nasal congestion, runny nose, sore throat or diarrhea.
-Studies to date suggest that the virus that causes COVID-19 is mainly transmitted through person to person contact (within about 6 feet) and can also spread through small droplets from the nose or mouth which are transmitted when a person with COVID-19 coughs or exhales.
-It may also be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes.
+Some may also experience aches and pains, loss of appetite, change in sense of taste or smell, sore throat or diarrhea.
+Studies to date suggest that the virus that causes COVID-19 is mainly transmitted through person to person contact (within about 6 to 10 feet) and can also spread through small droplets from the nose or mouth which are transmitted when a person with COVID-19 coughs or exhales.
+It may also be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose or eyes.